-abstract provides\data\type (data\type: str) $\rightarrow$ bool abstract query (query\string: str) $\rightarrow$ List[multiply\data\access.data\access.DataSetMetaInfo] Processes a query and retrieves a result.
+'''

+abstract provides data type (data\ type: str) \rightarrow bool

+'''

+Whether the meta info provider provides access to data of the queried type :param data_type: A string labelling the data :return: True if data of that type can be requested from the meta info provider abstract query (query_string: str) \rightarrow List[multiply_data_access.data_access.DataSetMetaInfo] Processes a query and retrieves a result.
 The result will consist of all the data sets that satisfy the query. :return: A list of meta information about data sets that fulfill the query.